Ammonites in the Bible

 Verse ConceptsJerusalem, History OfSpringSiegesNature Of KingsReady For WarThe Nations Attackedspringtime

-Why have you despised the word of Yahweh by doing evil in his eyes?
-Uriah the Hittite you have struck down with the sword, and his wife you have taken to yourself as wife!
-You have killed him with the sword of the {Ammonites}!
+Why have you shown contempt for the word of the Lord by doing evil in my sight?
+You have struck down Uriah the Hittite with the sword and you have taken his wife as your own!
+You have killed him with the sword of the Ammonites.

 Verse ConceptsForgettingevil, believers' responses toSanctity Of LifeSuffering, Causes OfWord Of GodKilling Named IndividualsTransferring Wives

-And Joab fought against Rabbah of the {Ammonites}, and he captured {the royal city}.
+So Joab fought against Rabbah of the Ammonites and captured the royal city.

 Verse ConceptsCitadelsCapturing Cities